 The princess reached down, threw her arms round Curdie's neck, and kissed him on the mouth, saying: "There, Curdie!
 There's the kiss I promised you!"

 - Once Golgo 13 accepts a contract he always completes the mission. ,

 - This is practically Naruto's catchphrase even more than dattebayo/believe it.
 He never backs down on his word.
 EVER.

 - Which is based on how foxes in Japanese mythology, despite being tricksters, tend to keep promises.

 - After realising how far Naruto would go to keep his promise to bring Sasuke back to her, Sakura says she doesn't want Sasuke back and goes pretty far to try to convince Naruto of this.
-It doesn't work.
-Of course, by now, Naruto is too obsessed with Sasuke to think about anything else and wants to bring him back for his own reasons.
+It doesn't work, not even in the slightest.
+Of course by now, Naruto is too obsessed with Sasuke to think about anything else and wants to bring him back for his own reasons.

 - Pagasus J. Crawford / Maximillian Pegasus released the souls of Seto Kaiba, Mokuba Kaiba and Sugoroku Mutou / Solomon Mutou in the English dub of Yu-Gi-Oh! after being defeated by Yugi.
 He gives a soliloquy about how he always keeps his word.